 Keeping preterm patients in a continuously dark or continuously lit environment while in the NICU, deprives them of the circadian stimuli they would have received during gestation.
 In a systematic review by the Cochrane Collaboration the authors suggested better outcomes regarding growth and length of stay with cycled light than with continuous near darkness or bright light¹⁷.

 In care facilities, it is usual for people to spend the majority of time indoors.
-The need for light increases with age as the pupil gets smaller and the lens thickens absorbing more light.
+The need for light increases with age.

 1. Bernhofer EI, Higgins PA, Daly BJ, Burant CJ, Hor- nick TR.
 Hospital lighting and its association with sleep, mood and pain in medical inpatients.
 J Adv Nurs.
 2014;70(5):1164-1173. doi:10.1111/jan.12282